AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

     <br>
     <br>
     <em>Example:</em><br>
-    <code>docker run --cap-drop setuid --cap-drop setgid -ti rhel7 /bin/sh</code>
+    <code>docker run --cap-drop setuid --cap-drop setgid -ti <container_name> /bin/sh</code>
     <br>
     <br>
     This feature was introduced in Docker version 1.2<sup> [16]</sup></p></td>
   </tr>
   <tr>
     <td valign="top">Multi-tenancy Environments</td>
-    <td><p align="justify">Due to the shared nature of Docker containers’ kernel, separation of duty in the multi-tenancy environments cannot be achieved securely.
-It is recommended that containers be run on host that have no other purposes and are not used for sensitive operations.
+    <td><p align="justify">Due to the shared nature of Docker containers’ kernel, separation of duty in multi-tenancy environments cannot be achieved securely.
+It is recommended that containers be run on hosts that have no other purposes and are not used for sensitive operations.
 Consider moving all services into containers controlled by Docker.
     <br>
     <br>
     When possible, keep inter-container communications to a minimum by setting the Docker daemon to use <code>--icc=false</code> and specify -link with docker run when necessary, or <code>--export=port</code> to expose a port from the container without publishing it on the host.